css4j/echosvg/README.md

 ### Deploying to a Maven repository

 Use:
-- `gradle build publishToMavenLocal` to install in your local Maven repository.
+- `gradlew build publishToMavenLocal` to install in your local Maven repository.
-- `gradle publish` to deploy to a (generally remote) Maven repository.
+- `gradlew publish` to deploy to a (generally remote) Maven repository.

 Before deploying to a remote Maven repository, please read the `publishing.repositories.maven` block of